Shortcut | RM |

-Many firmware builds have axis_byte set to 3 as a default, so only the X and Y axes enabled for ring-buffer moves, check the axis_byte parameter if you are having trouble moving an axis.
+MS2000 firmware builds set the axis_byte to 3 as a default, so only the X and Y axes are enabled.

 The command, without any arguments, sets the TTL input interrupt flag and performs the same operation that a TTL IN0 input pulse would control as determined by the current IN0_mode